NickWaterton/Roomba980-Python/README.md

 **NEW V2.0c 16/3/2021** All new re-write.
-**NEW 9/12/2021** Updated password.py can now get passwords for robots from the cloud **NOTE: This is an BETA Release - it may have bugs in it - please report them to me**
+**NEW 9/12/2021** Updated password.py can now get passwords for robots from the cloud **NOTE: Support for Python 3.6 and earlier is now dropped**

 **NOTE: With the latest release of firmware (3.20.7) Robots are no longer reporting tracking information, therefore realtime maps will not work**

 ## New Features
 * Now re-written as asyncio application
-* Only Python 3.6 and above are supported
+* Only Python 3.7 and above are supported
 * supports 600, 900, i, and s series Roombas (all WiFi connected roombas)
 * Supports M6 Mop
 * new support for all configurations in config file (*config.ini* default)